getodk/docs/odk1-src/briefcase-using.rst

 To download blank forms and completed form instances from an :doc:`Aggregate <aggregate-intro>` server:

 #.
 Open the :guilabel:`Pull` tab.
 #.
-Select *Aggregate* in the :guilabel:`Pull from` drop-down.
+Select *Aggregate server* in the :guilabel:`Pull from` drop-down.
 #.
+Click the :guilabel:`Configure` button.
-Click the :guilabel:`Connect` button and enter the URL and login credentials for your Aggregate server.
+#.
+Enter the URL and login credentials for your Aggregate server in the dialog that pops up and click the :guilabel:`Connect` button.

    If you have anonymous login enabled on Aggregate, no login credentials are needed here.